-In connection with the Quarterly Report of The Toro Company (the "Company") on Form 10-Q for the quarterly period ended July 29, 2016 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), we, Michael J. Hoffman, Chairman of the Board and Chief Executive Officer of the Company, and Renee J. Peterson, Vice President, Treasurer and Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Quarterly Report of The Toro Company (the "Company") on Form 10-Q for the quarterly period ended May 5, 2017 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), we, Richard M. Olson, President and Chief Executive Officer of the Company, and Renee J. Peterson, Vice President, Treasurer and Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to our knowledge:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
+The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.